Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 5 Types of Cross-Border Payments

 There are multiple global payment methods to choose from.
 When making payments to overseas affiliates, the supplier chooses a preferred method and then you are responsible for paying according to that method.
-This is why you should use a global payments platform that supports multiple payment options.
+This is why you should use a global payment platform that supports multiple payment options.
 More importantly, choose one that allows you to make multiple payments simultaneously, even when they are in different formats and currencies.

 1. International Wire Transfers